Ursitoare

 The three Ursitoare, in Romanian mythology, are supposed to appear three nights after a child's birth to determine the course of its life.
 They are most similar to the Roman Parcae, the Latin equivalent of the Greek Fates or Moirai.

 The Fates appearing to baptize children has been part of Romanian tradition for hundreds of years.
 In recent years there has been a "physical materialization" too of this tradition through the show presented during the name party.

 Names

 Their most common names are ursitori and ursitoare, but variations appear locally, like ursători, ursoaie, ursońi, urzoaie, ursite.
 Similarly, in the Oltenia region, they are dialectally known as ursătóri(le), ursitóri(le), ursătoáre(le).
-They are also euphemisticaly called albe, fecioare, babe, Albe Caşmete, and Hărăzite.
+They are also euphemistically called albe, fecioare, babe, Albe Caşmete, and Hărăzite.

 The great variety in their names, according to Rolf Wilhelm Brednich, attests the "ancient popularity" of the belief.

 Etymology

 According to Romulus Vulcănescu, the term originates from the expression a ursi, from Latin ordior 'predeterminate, weave', also found in Modern Greek orizo and Bulgarian urisram.